A23a: History

 In November 2023, A23a was tracked moving past the northern tip of the Antarctic Peninsula and heading towards the Southern Ocean.
 On 1 December 2023, the iceberg was intercepted by the polar research ship RRS Sir David Attenborough, off the tip of the Antarctic Peninsula.
 At 10 knots, it took the ship several hours to sail along two sides of the iceberg.
 A23a is expected to release a significant quantity of mineral dust as it melts, so the ship took water samples around its perimeter.
+Analysis of the samples published in 2026 suggested that at the time of those observations, its meltwater did not have a significant impact on the local ocean chemistry.